MMus

 • personal statement – this can either be uploaded as a Word Document or PDF, or completed online.
 Please see our guidance on writing a postgraduate statement

-• A portfolio that provides selected examples of your recent original creative work (audio, video or other formats as appropriate, 4-6 separate pieces) relevant to the focus of the pathway.
+• portfolio that provides selected examples of your recent original creative work (audio, video or other formats as appropriate, four to six separate pieces) relevant to the focus of the pathway.
 Work should be provided as links to streamable content (on English Language sites), plus a brief commentary/contextualisation of materials (including authorship), uploaded as a Word or PDF document.

 You'll be able to save your progress at any point and return to your application by logging in using your username/email and password.